 The ultrasound went for more than an hour.
 The sonographer checked each and every detail.
 Its brain, its heart, its lungs.
 She counted the limbs, the fingers and the toes.
 She told me it was an active baby.
 I asked if it was a good thing?
 “Off course”, she replied.
 After checking each and every thing that had to be checked, she asked my husband to come inside the room.
 It was time to reveal the gender.
 She asked me what did I want?
 I told her that I just wanted a healthy baby.
 For me a baby was just a baby.
 Boy or girl didn’t matter.
 She showed us the little one moving inside my belly.
 We could see the heart beating fast, the hands moving, the legs dancing.
 At last she showed and told us it was boy.
 The baby became “him” from “it”.

 We were happy that the baby was normal and healthy.
 I was feeling hungry and we rushed back home.
-We did not call anyone immediately, we had not decided yet whether to reveal the gender of the baby to friends and family.
+We did not call anyone immediately, we were not sure whether to reveal the gender of the baby to friends and family.

 Things have changed for me.
-I am on the other side of the table.
 Do I need to clarify everyone that I stand for gender equality?
 I did not choose to be the mother of a boy.
 Nature chose me.
 There is a reason why there are males and females in every species.
 They are both important for the survival.
 They compliment each other.
 One is incomplete without the other.
 It is a crime to exploit the other gender or discriminate against it.
 Should we be more concerned about proving who is inferior or superior? weak or strong?
 Or should the discourse be on how both are dependent on each other?
 That both are unique, different and equally important.
 Is it so difficult to rise above gender lines and respect each other?

 Copyright © 2018 All rights reserved